 Market risks relating to our operations result primarily from changes in interest rates, foreign currency, and inflation risk.
-There were no material changes to our market risks disclosed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
+There were no material changes to our market risks disclosed in our Annual Report on Form 10-K.

 Item 4.
 Controls and Procedures.